UCU East Africa

 The programme director is Dr V. Corey Wright, email: email@example.com.

-Esmee Mulder contributes to the programme coordination and is the programme administrator, email: firstname.lastname@example.org
+Maren Schneider contributes to the programme coordination and is the programme administrator; email: firstname.lastname@example.org

 Students considering this programme should discuss the timing of it in their curriculum with their tutor.

-You can learn more about the UCU East Africa programme during the info session on Tuesday 5 October 2021 at 16.00h to 17.30h.
-In case you missed the info session you can check out the presentation and make sure to read the information booklet.
-Additionally, updates will be posted in the 'UCU East Africa 2022' Facebook group.
+For more information about the UCU East Africa programme you can check out the presentation from the 2024 info session (part 1, part 2) and make sure to read the information booklet.
+Additionally, updates will be posted in the 'UCU East Africa 2023' Facebook group.